How to buy Artemis Resources (ARV) shares

 Artemis Resources's shares were split on a 1:20 basis on 2 February 2017.
-So if you had owned 20 shares the day before before the split, the next day you'd have owned 1 share.
+So if you had owned 20 shares the day before the split, the next day you would own 1 share.
 This wouldn't directly have changed the overall worth of your Artemis Resources shares – just the quantity.
 However, indirectly, the new 1900% higher share price could have impacted the market appetite for Artemis Resources shares which in turn could have impacted Artemis Resources's share price.

 Artemis Resources share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Artemis Resources's is 1.3023.
-This would suggest that Artemis Resources's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Artemis Resources's is 1.1002.
+This would suggest that Artemis Resources's shares are a little bit more volatile than the average for this exchange and represent, relatively speaking, a slightly higher risk (but potentially also market-beating returns).

 Artemis Resources overview

 Artemis Resources Limited engages in the exploration and development of mineral properties.
-The company explores for gold and copper deposits.
-It holds interests in the Carlow Castle Gold-Copper-Cobalt project located in the West Pilbara region of Western Australia; the Carlow West Gold project situated in the south-east of Karratha, Western Australia; and the Paterson Central project covering an area of approximately 605 square kilometers located in the Yaneena Basin of the Paterson Province, Western Australia.
-Artemis Resources Limited was incorporated in 2003 and is based in West Perth, Australia.
+The company explores for gold, nickel, zinc, PGE, cobalt, and copper deposits.
+Its flagship projects include the Carlow Castle Gold-Copper-Cobalt project located in the West Pilbara region of Western Australia; and the Paterson Central project covering an area of approximately 605 square kilometers located in the Yaneena Basin of the Paterson Province, Western Australia.
+Artemis Resources Limited was incorporated in 2003 and is based in Perth, Australia.

 Frequently asked questions